-The statements of profit or loss data for each of the years ended December 31, 2017, 2018 and 2019 and the statements of financial position data as of December 31, 2018 and 2019 are derived from our audited consolidated financial statements included in Part III, "Item 18.
+The selected consolidated statements of profit or loss data for each of the years ended December 31, 2018, 2019 and 2020 and the consolidated statements of financial position data as of December 31, 2019 and 2020 are derived from our audited consolidated financial statements included in Part III, "Item 18.
 Financial Statements" of this Annual Report.
-The statements of financial position data as of December 31, 2015, 2016 and 2017 and the statements of profit or loss data for the years ended December 31, 2015 and 2016 are derived from our audited consolidated financial statements that are not included in this Annual Report.
+The selected consolidated statements of financial position data as of December 31, 2016, 2017 and 2018 and the selected consolidated statements of profit or loss data for the years ended December 31, 2016 and 2017 are derived from our audited consolidated financial statements that are not included in this Annual Report.
 Our historical results are not necessarily indicative of our results in any future period.

-Consolidated statements of profit or loss have been restated retrospectively for the years ended December 31, 2015 and 2016 due to the disposal of Wuhu Feishang and Double Grow on March 3, 2017 and December 29, 2017, respectively.
-Wuhu Feishang and Double Grow were the primary contributors to the Group's exploration and mining of non-ferrous metals segment and copper smelting segment, respectively, which represented a separate major line of business with separately identifiable operations and cash flows.
-Accordingly, the results of Wuhu Feishang and Double Grow are classified and separately reported as "discontinued operations" in the consolidated statements of profit or loss for the years ended December 31, 2015, 2016 and 2017.
+Consolidated statements of profit or loss have been restated retrospectively for the year ended December 31, 2016 due to the disposal of Wuhu Feishang and Double Grow on March 3, 2017 and December 29, 2017, respectively.
+Wuhu Feishang and Double Grow were the primary contributors to the Group's exploration and mining of non-ferrous metals segment and copper smelting segments, respectively, which represent a separate major line of business with separately identifiable operations and cash flows.
+Accordingly, the results of Wuhu Feishang and Double Grow are classified and separately reported as "discontinued operations" in the consolidated statements of profit or loss for the years ended December 31, 2016 and 2017.
 The comparative amounts reported in the consolidated statements of profit or loss and related notes have been revised accordingly to reflect the reclassification between continuing operations and the discontinued operations.
 In addition, the gains recognized on the disposal of Wuhu Feishang and Double Grow are included in the results of the discontinued operations.